civican/legisinfo/42-1/bills/C-64/bill_text.md

 Subsection 2(2) of the `Transportation Appeal Tribunal of Canada Act` is replaced by the following:

-**(2)** The Tribunal has jurisdiction in respect of reviews and appeals as expressly provided for under **the `Wrecked, Abandoned or Hazardous Vessels Act`**, the `Aeronautics Act`, the `Canada Shipping Act, 2001`, the `Marine Transportation Security Act`, the `Railway Safety Act` and any other federal Act regarding transportation.
+**(2)** The Tribunal has jurisdiction in respect of reviews and appeals as expressly provided for under the `Wrecked, Abandoned or Hazardous Vessels Act`, the `Aeronautics Act`, the `Canada Shipping Act, 2001`, the `Marine Transportation Security Act`, the `Railway Safety Act` and any other federal Act regarding transportation.

-> **Explanatory Note**:
-> Existing text of subsection 2(2):
-> *Existing Text*:
-> > The Tribunal has jurisdiction in respect of reviews and appeals as expressly provided for under the `Aeronautics Act`, the `Canada Shipping Act, 2001`, the `Marine Transportation Security Act`, the `Railway Safety Act` and any other federal Act regarding transportation.

 ## Review